AllStarLink/ASL3-Manual/docs/adv-topics/dns-servers.md

 ##  DNS Node Lookup

-`nodes.allstarlink.org` is delegated to a DNS running in AWS.
-The users_Nodes table has a trigger which is run and creates or edits entries on the records table in the `allstar` database.
-This populates a `SRV`, `TXT` and `A`record for every node in the system when it's updated.
-The trigger has been optimized, and has little to no performance impact on the registration process.
+The `nodes.allstarlink.org` domain name is currently hosted by AWS Route 53 DNS servers with the AllStarLink node registration system providing updates to the DNS records.
+Specifically, we populate `SRV`, `TXT` and `A` records for every active node in the system.

-**NOTE:** Servers not in nodes list can appear in DNS, there is no ageing out of entries in DNS.
-It's up to the server to know it's registered.
+**NOTE:** The DNS records for a node will remain available for a period of time after a node is no longer active.

-# SRV Record
+### SRV Record

  The `SRV` records will return the IAX port of the server.